-News headlines that the clubs are trialing cryptocurrencies is a nice way to generate buzz and good press for everyone involved. eToro can announce their unique “partnerships” and that the clubs are praised for their commitment to technology and innovation.
+Cryptocurrency news headlines stating that the clubs are trialing these types of assets is a nice way to generate buzz and good press for everyone involved. eToro can announce their unique “partnerships” and that the clubs are praised for their commitment to technology and innovation.

 And there is nothing wrong with that.
-It is the deceptive headlines that are the issue.
+It is the deceptive cryptocurrency news headlines that are the issue.

 The headlines around this story can and will cause people to think that the clubs are adopting Bitcoin.
 Readers will this think that the clubs decided to use Bitcoin on their own or that they are developing some type of blockchain network.
 In reality this was a good business and marketing opportunity for the clubs and eToro.

 The truth is that the soccer clubs are trialing cryptocurrency but it is unclear what that trail consists of besides receiving payment in Bitcoin and opening digital wallets on the eToro exchange.

 The truth is that the clubs were probably incentivized by eToro.
 I would be shocked if the clubs didn’t demand more money to be paid in BTC due to its’ volatility.
 This would be a good business move on the clubs end and still beneficial for eToro.